Greyhounds

 Sami had what the vet thought was a spinal stroke.
 I had to put her to sleep on January 6, 2020.
 It is believed that Gwyneth had a heart attack on December 26, 2020.
 That was a rough one, she was such a sweet girl.
 They all are, truly.
 Tito, also became ill with something – we really don’t know what.
 He had been struggling for nearly a year, struggling to eat and keep weight on.
 Then for the last two weeks of his life, he quit eating altogether, only drinking water.
 All kinds of diagnostic testing had been done with nothing definitive being diagnosed.
 He had lost so much weight, dwindling to a mere 50 pounds.
 It was time.
 He said it in his eyes . . .
 May 18, 2023.
 Godspeed Tito McBones!
 We will always miss you!

-Currently residing in our home are Lady Sansa (8 years old), Scout (6 years old), Maisie Gray (7 years old), and Norma Jean (15 months old).
-I adore them all as each have their own very different personalities and quirks.
-I wouldn’t have it any other way.
+Currently residing in our home are Lady Sansa (10 years old), Norma Jean (3 years old) and Steve (18 months old).
+We adore them all as each have their own very different personalities and quirks.
+We wouldn’t have it any other way.

 Skipping back a few years, I volunteered heavily with another adoption group for many years.
 In January of 2009 I decided to leave that group for numerous reasons (too many to mention here) and help start another Greyhound adoption group, Second Chance Greyhounds.
 The Atlanta area is large so could readily accommodate a third group, which it has done quite nicely I might add.